iExecBlockchainComputing/iexec-doc/sdk.rst

     params:
       cmdline: --help

+To validate the installation, let's launch the factorial application.
+Given N, it computes N!

 - Edit the task description in the iexec.json file.

 The factorial app is defined by its ethereum address.
-We also set up the parameter of the application
+We also set up the parameter of the application N=7

 .. code-block:: bash